meteotest/h5pySWMR/README.md

 h5pySWMR synchronizes read and write access to HDF5 files.
 It allows parallel reading, but writing is serialized.
-With h5pySWMR, you can read and write HDF5 files from parallel processes/threads without having to fear data corruption.
+With h5pySWMR, you can read and write HDF5 files from parallel processes (with threads, there are some limitations, see below) without having to fear data corruption.
 Note that, with h5py, reading and writing from/to a file can result in data corruption.

-It works just like h5py:
+Example:

 ```python
 # replaces 'from h5py import File'